Transformers in Medical Image Analysis: A Review

 \subsubsection{Attention mechanism}

-The attention mechanism was initially proposed in \cite{bahdanau_neural_2016} for the language translation task.
-For information exploration, human beings usually leverage the 'attention mechanism' to filter out irrelevant information while focusing on the meaningful parts of the data they are exposed to on daily basis.
-Inspired by this observation, researchers designed methods that seep through homogeneous data while \emph{giving attention} to the most significant components or elements.
+For information exploration, human beings usually leverage the 'attention mechanism' to filter out irrelevant information while focusing on the meaningful parts of the data in daily life.
+Inspired by this observation, researchers designed the attention mechanism for deep learning that seep through homogeneous data while \emph{giving attention} to the most significant components or elements.